The Gameface Company Shark Tank Update – Shark Tank Season 4

 “So many people want a small business,” says Marshall, “Or just have an idea.
 I had an idea, created a business, went in front of the Sharks, and it’s changed our life beyond our wildest dreams.”

-Marshall, with the help of Lori Greiner and Mark Cuban, got his game face on, and scored a winning goal with The Gameface Company.
+Marshall, with the help of Lori Greiner and Mark Cuban, got his game face on and scored a winning goal with The Gameface Company.

-As of November, 2021, they’re still in business with $5 million in annual revenue.
-In September, 2022, the website doesn’t have any products for sale, Social Media hasn’t been updated since January and their products are no longer available on Amazon.
 Doug still lists the business as “open” on his LinkedIn page, but he also owns a commercial roofing company.
-In July, 2024, the business is still open, but it doesn’t sell licensed tattoos.
-It’s become a knid of advertising specialty company.
+In July 2024, the business is still open, but it doesn’t sell licensed tattoos.
+It’s become a kind of advertising specialty company.
 People or businesses can order custom designs from the website.
-Here’s their on website pitch:
+Here’s their own website pitch:

 Tell us what you need!
 Contact us at the email address below.
 We will send you the templates to create your custom design as well as the volume discount pricing.